Apply to Shasta College

 Submitting an Application

 - Create an account or log in to CCCApply / MyPath

 - Apply to Shasta College using Explore MyPath.
 (MyPath is a guided pathway approach to enrollment and you'll be able to explore careers, degrees, financial aid, and more.)

-- You'll receive an application confirmation email with your unique Student ID within 24 hours.
+- You'll receive an application confirmation email with your unique Student ID within two (2) business days.
 Please return to MyPath for a customized guide toward your next steps!

 Should you need technical assistance for the CCCApply process, please call at (877) 247-4836 or email firstname.lastname@example.org.

 You're considered a new student if you've never taken a Shasta College class or course.

 - Fill out the online application through CCCApply

 - Apply for Financial Aid using FAFSA and submit the California College Promise Grant application

 - Request your official high school and prior college transcripts sent to Shasta College